Intro

 Origins

-There are some that believe the pureblooded Waler Horses are actually extinct & that their living ancestors are the Australian Stock Horse and possibly some of the feral Brumbies.
-However whether through natural selection or the intervention of man, neither of these breeds resemble the Waler physically.
+There are some that believe the pureblooded Waler Horses are actually extinct and their living ancestors are the Australian Stock Horse (and possibly some of the feral Brumbies).
+However, whether through natural selection or the intervention of man, neither of these breeds resemble the Waler physically.

-Today there are only a handful of the old Waler breed left, usually in the hands of private enthusiasts or in remote outposts.
+Only a handful of the old Waler breed remains, usually in the hands of private enthusiasts or in remote outposts.
+The DAD-IS reports that as of 2022, there were between 30-400 left in Australia.

 Features